Skip to main content

 Photo Credit: Lake Placid ADK

-If you'd like to experience a leisurely, day-long adventure through New York's North Country, then consider visiting some of these awesome road trip stops between Albany and Lake Placid.
-You can choose which attractions and activities interest you, stop and see the sights, and then continue on to your main destination.
+If you're interested in a relaxed adventure through New York's North Country, consider visiting these exciting road trip stops between Albany and Lake Placid.
+Choose your favorite attractions, explore the sights, and then continue on to your final destination.
+It's an ideal mix of nature, history, and fun.

 Visit the "Spa City" - Beautiful Saratoga Springs